Anyon condensation and the color code: Domain walls in the color code

 In the coming sections, we investigate explicit microscopic examples of anyon condensation in the color-code model.
 In this section we first consider a condensed color-code phase that is spatially distinct from the color-code phase itself, see Fig.~\ref{fig:sec4intro}.

 We consider three types of anyon condensation in this setting, where the different types of condensation are discussed in Sec.~\ref{sec:CondTypes}.
-The anyons are condensed on a sub-region of the lattice labelled $R$.
-For simplicity, we assume $R$ is a two-dimensional disk-shaped region.
+The anyons are condensed on a sub-region of the lattice labelled $R$ where, for simplicity, we assume $R$ is a disk-shaped region, and that the color code is embedded on a manifold with a topology equivalent to that of a sphere.
+Upon completing the condensation operation, we obtain a domain wall at the boundary of $R$, denoted $\partial R$.
 Applying maximal, partial or trivial condensation transforms $R$ to lie within the trivial phase, the toric code phase or the color code phase, respectively.

-Hence the boundary of $R$, that we denote $\partial R$, is a boundary to the trivial phase (Sec.~\ref{sec:Cond2dMax}), a domain wall between the color code and the toric code phase (Sec.~\ref{sec:Cond2dPart}) or a domain wall between the color code phase and itself (Sec.~\ref{sec:Cond2dTriv}).
-Furthermore, we show how the features we obtain can be used to store quantum information in a robust manner.
-In all cases, we use the procedure laid out in Sec.~\ref{sec:CondStabs} on obtaining microscopic realisations of the studied domain walls.
+In Sec.~\ref{sec:Cond2dMax} we investigate condensing region $R$ to the trivial phase.
+This enables us to re-derive qubit encodings with punctures~\cite{Bombin09CodeDefo, Fowler11twoDimensional, Kesselring18} in terms of anyon condensation.
+In Sec.~\ref{sec:Cond2dPart} we consider condensing region $R$ to obtain a toric code phase.
+This allows us to introduce new types of domain walls between these distinct topological phases.
+We also introduce the notion of a semi puncture, which enables us to demonstrate new code deformations between different puncture encodings.
+To give a clearer perspective on semi punctures, we also reinterpret these objects in terms of the unfolded picture~\cite{Bombin12, Kubica15, Kesselring18}.
+For completeness, in Sec.~\ref{sec:Cond2dTriv}, consider condensing region $R$ onto the color code inself.
+This enables us to incorporate known transparent domain walls and twist defects for the color code~\cite{Yoshida15, Kesselring18} into our theory of anyon condensation.